tlux1974/people/README.md

 - ResearcherID, string, optional
 - ORCID, string, optional

-other can be possible on demand, like Github repos
+Other can be possible on demand, like Github repos.
+Ask IFAE's communication team.

 #### Research Information

-Tabs are optional, choose the ones that would better reflect your work
+Research inforation is organized in tabs.
+Tabs are optional, choose the ones that would better reflect your work (more than two).

 - About Me, markdown text and pics
 - Research, markdown text and pics